 Diabetes means your body either doesn’t make insulin or can’t use it well because you’ve become resistant.
 You need insulin to pull the simple sugar glucose out of the food you eat and turn it into energy.
-Without insulin, you’re body can’t use glucose and your blood glucose level spikes.
+Without insulin, your body can’t use glucose, and your blood glucose level spikes.

 Those spikes can cause the warning symptoms of diabetes:

 - Increased hunger

 - A tingling sensation or numbness in the hands or feet

 - Blurred vision